Koszul duality for operadic categories: Modular and odd modular operads

 \begin{proof} Let us define a collection $E \in \Coll$ by

 with the constant $\QV(e)$-presheaf structure.
 As we already noticed, the quadratic part $\Free^2(E)$ of the free operad may be nontrivial only for graphs with precisely two internal edges, i.e.~those analyzed in Examples \ref{toho_snehu_je_moc} and~\ref{Spregner}.
-For $X$ as in~\eqref{pozitri_do_Srni}, formula~(\ref{Bude_Ovar_dalsich_pet_let prezidentem?}) describes $\Free^2(E)(X)$ as the two-dimensional space $\bfk \oplus \bfk$ with the basis
+For $X$ as in~\eqref{pozitri_do_Srni} and $E$ in~(\ref{vcera}), formula~(\ref{Bude_Ovar_dalsich_pet_let prezidentem?})~gives